 I had been looking at this camera all wrong.
 I was comparing it to my other cameras.
 It is nothing like them.
 This camera is a piece of history, a trailblazer and the machine that started an industry.
 It is the Model T of cameras.
 Of course, cars would have come along without the Model T and cameras would have eventually become more portable without the Barnack.
 But this was it, this was the camera series that started it all……and it is still working.
 It is still working so well that I compared it to cameras 80+ years younger which I have not done with the other very old cameras I have tried.

 The Leica III was much easier to use than the folding cameras and the results were far better.
-Even though I might not use this camera much, I will never sell it.
-I have yearned for a Leica from the moment saved up my pocket money and I bought a Zenit 11.
-I think I just need a little more time to appreciate what I have and what this camera has seen.
-AND it is an investment that will only appreciate over time.
+Even though I have yearned for a Leica for many years I just didn’t take to this camera and eventually sold it.

-UPDATE: I tried the summar lens with a UV filter to try to reduce the haze.
+UPDATE: I did try the summar lens with a UV filter to try to reduce the haze.
 Here are the results.

 It didn’t really help.
 Though I do like the photos.
 I looked at the lens and it seems really clear, so I am not sure why the haze persists.
 Maybe I am over exposing the negatives.